How Long Does Sciatica Pain Last?

 Other less common causes include tumors, infections, diabetes, rheumatoid arthritis, pregnancy, and congenital disabilities.

-Who Is At Risk For Sciatica?
+Who Is At Risk For Chronic Sciatica?

 Risk factors for sciatica pain typically include obesity, diabetes, pregnancy, sedentary lifestyle, smoking, alcohol use, poor posture, previous injury or surgery, arthritis, herniated discs, osteoporosis, and fibromyalgia.